 One year later, Breitman received his Masters’ of Arts degree from the University of Pennsylvania in Oriental Studies.

-He received his Juris Doctor from Boston University School of Law in 1981.
+He received his Juris Doctor from New England School of Law in 1981.

 Breitman is currently admitted to the Bars of the Pennsylvania Supreme Court, the United States District Court for the Eastern District of Pennsylvania, The United States Third Circuit Court of Appeals, and the Supreme Court of the United States.

 He was in private practice for 18 years before joining MyPhillyLawyer.